anshpreetlayal/practice_data_engineering_bash/README.md

 # Go back one directory/folder
 cd ..

-# Go to a specific directory or use absolute path
+# Go to a specific directory or use an absolute path
 cd [directory/folder name]

-# Go to a file within a directory
+# Navigate to a file within a directory
 cd Directoryname/Filename/

-# To Open a file with spaces, we can use any of these three options
+# Open a file with spaces using any of these three options
 cd My\ Books
 cd "My Books"
 cd 'My Books'
 ```

 ## `cat` Command
 The `cat` command in Unix-like operating systems is used to concatenate and display the content of files.
 It is a versatile command that can be used for various purposes related to file manipulation.